Abnildo do Nascimento d'Oliveira

-Abnildo do Nascimento d’Oliveira (also styled Abnildo d’Oliveira or Abnildo de Oliveira) is a São Toméan politician who serves as a Vice-President of the National Assembly and as a deputy for the National Assembly of São Tomé and Príncipe.
+Abnildo do Nascimento d’Oliveira (also styled Abnildo d’Oliveira or Abnildo de Oliveira) is a São Toméan politician who serves as a President of the National Assembly and as a deputy for the National Assembly of São Tomé and Príncipe.

 Political career

 In 2018, D’Oliveira was identified as a deputy of the Independent Democratic Action, frequently serving as the party’s spokesperson on parliamentary and political matters.

 In July 2020, as an ADI deputy, he announced that the ADI parliamentary group was introducing a motion of no confidence against the XVII Constitutional Government.

 In November 2022, D’Oliveira was elected Vice-President of the National Assembly for the new legislative term.

+In February 2026, D’Oliveira was elected President of the National Assembly after dismissal of Celmira Sacramento.

 International activity

 In April 2024, he visited Macau in connection with the 6th Ministerial Conference of the Forum for Economic and Trade Cooperation between China and Portuguese-speaking Countries (Forum Macau), where he met with Macau SAR’s Chief Executive, Ho Iat Seng.